 - Application Performance: Many applications, especially those that rely on real-time data transmission or require large amounts of data to be exchanged, are sensitive to network throughput.
 Applications such as video conferencing, online gaming, streaming services, and cloud-based applications benefit from higher throughput, ensuring smoother and uninterrupted performance.

 - User Experience: Network throughput has a direct impact on the user experience.
 When throughput is low, users may experience delays, buffering, or interruptions in accessing online resources, websites, or cloud-based services.
 A network with sufficient throughput ensures a seamless and responsive user experience.

 - Network Congestion: Network throughput affects how well a network can handle traffic and congestion.
-When the network is operating at or near its maximum throughput capacity, congestion can occur, resulting in packet loss, increased latency, and reduced overall performance.
+When the network is operating at or near its maximum throughput capacity, congestion or network overload can occur, resulting in packet loss, increased latency, and reduced overall performance.
 Higher throughput capacity allows the network to handle more concurrent connections and data traffic without significant degradation.

 - Scalability and Future Growth: Network throughput considerations are essential for planning network scalability and accommodating future growth.
 As data demands increase over time, a network with sufficient throughput capacity can adapt and handle the growing traffic requirements without significant performance degradation.

 - Service Level Agreements (SLAs): Network throughput often forms a part of service level agreements between service providers and their customers.
 SLAs may include minimum throughput guarantees to ensure a certain level of performance.
 Monitoring and maintaining adequate throughput levels are necessary to meet these contractual obligations.